• Skip to main content

 • 💬 Comments

 Poached pears are an easy and healthy dessert.
-The natural sugars in the pears means there's not need to add extra sugar so they are refined sugar free, vegan and naturally gluten free.
+The natural sugars in the pears mean there's no need to add extra sugar so they are refined sugar-free, vegan, and naturally gluten-free.

 Stewed pears in a bowl, with fresh pears, cinnamon sticks and a vintage serving spoon on the side,